MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 # Refactoring Show User

 We refactored the method for creating an user to our `UserService` but we haven't refactored our `LoginViewController` to remove all networking logic as well.
-If you open your `LoginViewController`, you'll notice we still use create our `FIRDatabaseReference` and read from our database in the `authUI(_:didSignInWith:error:)` method.
+If you open your `LoginViewController`, you'll notice we still use create our `DatabaseReference` and read from our database in the `authUI(_:didSignInWith:error:)` method.
 Let's refactor that code to our `UserService`.

 Create a new class method in our `UserService` for reading a user from the database:

 ```
 struct UserService {
     static func show(forUID uid: String, completion: @escaping (User?) -> Void) {
-        let ref = FIRDatabase.database().reference().child("users").child(uid)
+        let ref = Database.database().reference().child("users").child(uid)
         ref.observeSingleEvent(of: .value, with: { (snapshot) in
             guard let user = User(snapshot: snapshot) else {
                 return completion(nil)